 According to Shane MacRhodes, Transportation Options Coordinator for the city of Eugene, OR, before you hit the pavement, it's important to check out a family cycling guide.
-The San Francisco Bicycle Coalition and the Portland Bureau of Transportation have great tips and tricks tailored to different stages riding bikes with kids—from pregnancy to kids riding on their own.
+The San Francisco Bicycle Coalition and the Portland Bureau of Transportation have great tips and tricks tailored to different stages of riding bikes with kids—from pregnancy to kids riding on their own.

 Go Tandem with Teeny Tots

 Start out riding with the kids attached, whether in a trailer, bike seat or on a cargo bike.
 Not only will it get your blood pumping but the littles will get a first-hand experience at what it's like to be out biking around.
-Check out our top picks for best cargo bikes for families here.
+Check out our top picks for the best cargo bikes for families here.